 The police state could not enforce total obedience.
 Just as repression had been stronger and weaker at times, so had dissent been in Eastern Europe.
 In the post-war era, open strikes and revolts had not been uncommon, but the Soviet interventions in East Germany 1953, Hungary 1956 and Czechoslovakia 1968 had quelled these uprisings.
 Afterwards, there was an unspoken “contract” between the rulers and the ruled: The state required a lower level of ideological commitment (adherence to the rituals was enough) and raised the material standards of living.
 In return, the people refrained from open dissent.
 The 1970s saw therefore many heterodox people in Eastern Europe and the Soviet Union turn inward: They did the minimum that was required from them in terms of work and politics, and gave their life meaning within a small niche of close friends and personal interests.
 Dissenting ideas might be shared, but quietly, among trusted people, often in the form of forbidden books or essays that were copied by typing the entire text on one’s typewriter (samizdat, “self-publishing”).

-Notwithstanding the Helsinki Groups, even by the end of the 1980s, both the rulers and the ruled expected things to go on without major changes – “everything was forever”.
+Notwithstanding the Helsinki Groups, even by the end of the 1980s, both the rulers and the ruled expected things to proceed indefinitely without major changes – “everything was forever”.

 The Escalation of 1989